denisecass/descriptive_stats/README.md

 - Numpy
 - statsmodel.api

+**Python Skills Used:**
+- Create Line Plots and Box Plots
+- Understand Descriptive Statistics from the .describe() Functions
+- Detect and Remove Outliers from the Dataset
+- Subset and Filter DataFrames
+- Use For Loops to Loop Through Data
+- Use Dual Axes to Plot Multiple Variables on Different Axes
+- Interpret Correlation Coefficients and Heatmaps
+- Create and Assess the Quality of 'Fit' for Linear Regression Models

 **Tasks Completed:**

 1. Imported each of the two data sources and stored them into their individual DataFrames.